ml6team/fondant/docs/documentation_guide.md

 -> Learn more about the [architecture](architecture.md) of Fondant and how it works under the hood.
--> Understand how Fondant passes data between components with the [manifest](manifest.md).
 -> Learn how Fondant uses [caching](caching.md) to speed up your pipeline development.
 -> Find out how Fondant uses [partitions](partitions.md) to parallelize and scale your pipeline and how you can use it to your advantage.
+-> Learn how to setup a Kubeflow to run your Fondant pipeline on a [Kubeflow cluster](runners/kfp_infrastructure.md).

 ## Contributing